-Applicants for the doctoral program should have a master's degree in human development, social work, public administration, psychology, sociology, political science, student affairs, education, or another related social science discipline or profession.
-Applicants must have a minimum grade point average (GPA) of 3.0 on a 4.0 scale to be eligible for admission.
+Applicants for the doctoral program should have a master's degree in counseling, human development, psychology, public administration, social work, sociology, political science, student affairs, education, or another related social science discipline or profession.

 Applications must include: